tishakitkat/hedcut/README.md

 # hedcut
-To explore the listed methods used to compute voronoi stippling viz. hedcut and  voronoi.
+To explore the listed methods used to compute voronoi stippling viz. hedcut and  voronoi. added